varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 This repository contains a guide on how to install macOS on the Dell Optiplex 3020, with the neccesary files, using OpenCore bootloader.

 This guide covers the following macOS versions:
-* macOS 10.15 Cattalina
 * macOS 11 Big Sur

-NOTE: Due to a CPU failure in my machine (2021.02.05.), I am unable to update the repo at the moment.
-I do not want to release untested OC + kext package.
-As soon as I fix the machine, the regular updates will continue.
-I will have money to buy replacement part in a month or so.

 ## Disclaimer